runawaydevil/skullx/README.md

 ## Browser Support

-The theme supports all modern browsers as defined by the `browserslist` configuration in `package.json` (defaults).
+The theme supports all modern browsers as defined by the `browserslist` configuration in `package.json` (defaults to current browser versions).

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+Please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)